josem6590/my-projects/README.md

 ### Summary
-At the beginning of his F1 career Sainz generally matched or outperformed his teammates with the exception of Verstappen in 2015-16 (Verstappen limited races in 2016).From 2018-2020 Sainz outperformed Norris but was behind Hulkenburg, which makes me want to do the same analysis on Hulkenburg, another driver who I have often thought of as undervalued.
-At Ferrari Sainz was generally out performed by Leclerc apart from his first season there.
+At the beginning of his F1 career Sainz generally matched or outperformed his teammates with the exception of Verstappen in 2015-16 (Verstappen limited races in 2016).
+From 2018-2020 Sainz outperformed Norris but was behind Hulkenburg, which makes me want to do the same analysis on Hulkenburg, another driver who I have often thought of as undervalued.
+At Ferrari, Sainz was generally out performed by Leclerc apart from his first season in 2021.
 However, as someone who watched those season he was also very unfortunate with strategy, race incidents and the performance of the car.
 Short stints by Hartley, Gasley, Bearman and Verstappen in 2016 shouldn't be compared to Sainz's full season.

 Sainz's is a consistent driver with average races finishes trending down, which will now begin to trend up since joining Williams.
 It's interesting to note when he was at Mclaren he performed better than his team mate Norris and Norris is currently fighting for the Championship, as he was last year.
 It does make me wonder - what if Sainz didn't leave Mclaren.
 We can only speculate but looking at his past performance, I would say he would be on to win his first F1 Championship.